What does Planning Committee do?

-The Chairman will invite people objecting and supporting to speak for a maximum of five minutes on each side.
-If there is more than one speaker registered on either side, the Chairman will announce the order in which they will be called.
+The Chair will invite people objecting and supporting to speak for a maximum of five minutes on each side.
+If there is more than one speaker registered on either side, the Chair will announce the order in which they will be called.
 At the end of the subsequent debate, the Committee may ask you questions.

 Having heard all submissions and debated the issues, the Planning Committee will then vote on the application.
 This may be for any one of the following:

 - To approve or refuse the application in accordance with the Officer’s recommendation;